Holy Matrimony (1943 film): Plot

 One day, Leek's widow, Sara, and three adult sons show up to reclaim their father.
 Farll is unable to convince her that he is not Leek without giving away his true identity to his wife.
 Once more, Alice saves her husband through quick thinking, pointing out that the Leeks will be disgraced by having a bigamist as a father and husband.
 The Leeks hastily depart.
 Alice herself does not care whether her husband is a bigamist or not.

 When Alice's stock dividends are unexpectedly cut off, Farll tries to calm her worries about her mortgage by telling her that he can sell his paintings for thousands of pounds.
 When Alice remains unconvinced, he takes her to an art dealer to prove it, only to have the man offer him £15 for his work.
 Farll is outraged and leaves.
 Later, however, Alice starts selling his paintings without his knowledge.

 Clive Oxford, Farll's art dealer, recognizes his work, buys the paintings cheaply, and resells them for an enormous profit.
 One frequent buyer, Lady Vale, learns that her most recent purchase shows an omnibus that only went into service years after Farll supposedly died, and takes Oxford to court for fraud.
 Oxford is certain Farll is still alive, tracks him down, and summons him to the trial.

-Farll loathes both parties and refuses to cooperate when he is on the stand.
+Farll loathes both parties and refuses to cooperate when he is on the witness stand.
 Oxford's solicitor, Mr. Pennington, gets Farll's cousin to testify that he has two moles on his upper left chest.
 Farll refuses to open his shirt, but Alice does it for him, proving his true identity.
-Afterward, Farll and Alice move back to his tropical home, where he can paint in blissful seclusion.
+Afterward, Farll and Alice move away into seclusion (apparently in Australia, as she prepares kangaroo chops for luncheon), where he can again paint in blissful isolation.